adamsmd/BibScrape/README.md

   inherently fuzzy task.

 - To collect information from publisher pages, often 2-3 pages have to be loaded, and publisher pages can be slow.
-On average, it takes around 10-30 seconds per citation.
+As a result, BibScrape takes around 10-30 seconds per BibTeX entry.

 - Always double check the "title", "author" and "abstract" fields in the output BibTeX.
 Other fields will generally be right, but publishers sometimes do